aws-actions/aws-codebuild-run-build/README.md

 ## Purpose

+This action is designed to give you the power of GitHub Actions with options for more CPU and memory, and access to other resources.

 GitHub Actions provides a powerful system of event-based workflows but the hosted job runners have some restrictions that might limit how you can use GitHub Actions for your project.

 [AWS CodeBuild][codebuild] is an execution platform in the AWS cloud that can give you much more flexibility in where your logic executes.

-This action is designed to give you the power of GitHub Actions with the flexibility of AWS CodeBuild.

 ### Resources and Architecture